 Sheep Peak

-Desert National Wildlife Refuge
+Desert National Wildlife Refuge, Nevada

 November 1, 2009

-I hadn't climbed any peaks north of Las Vegas so on Shin's invitation, I joined him and his two friends, John and Tim, to bag Sheep Peak, the third highest peak in the Sheep Mountains.
+I hadn't climbed any peaks north of Las Vegas so on Shin's invitation, I joined him and his two friends, John and Tim, to bag Sheep Peak, the third-highest peak in the Sheep Mountains.

 We made slow progress.
-Although Tim and John enjoy hiking neither get out often because they have families.
+Although Tim and John enjoy hiking, neither get out often because they have families.
 Nor did it help that it was hotter than we expected.
 However, after making our way up and over a series of ridges we arrived on top of Sheep Peak.

-We had started shortly after sunrise but the ascent had taken time and now the return trip ate up the rest of the daylight.
+We had started shortly after sunrise, but the ascent had taken time and now the return trip ate up the rest of the daylight.
 We arrived back at the SUV at dusk just when the bats began flying about.

-Sheep Mountain seen from Las Vegas
+Sheep Peak seen from Las Vegas

 Looking back at our start.
 Mummy Mountain in the background (mouse over for a close-up).

-Arriving at the usual start point
+Arriving at the usual starting point

 Hedgehog cactus